 If you’re looking for a discounted coastal expedition this fall, Jalama Beach is the place for you.
 Campers at Jalama Beach County Park are treated to miles of sandy seashore and prime surf spots.
 This gorgeous location goes for $35 from the start of April through the end of September but is a discounted $30 from October 1 until the end of March.
 Those $5 may not seem like much now, but they’re the ticket to the two beers you’ll be sipping with your feet in the sand next weekend.

 Campsites aren’t the only bargain during the fall.
 Tons of equipment also goes on sale once summer draws to a close as people begin to swap their skis for snowboards.
 This year, REI’s highly anticipated labor day sale lasted through September 3rd, as did Backcountry’s semi-annual sale.
-These seasonal deals are a great excuse to hit up your beloved REI and get your hands on those mini cast iron skillets you’ve been eyeing for the past few weeks.
+These seasonal deals are a great excuse to hit up your beloved REI and get your hands on that camping air mattress or mini cast iron skillet you’ve been eyeing for the past few weeks.

 It’s possible to have too much fun in the sun.
 We love the sunlight as much as the next photosynthesizer, but one can only apply so much UV protection before it gets old.
 The more mild weather allows you to hike outdoors without drowning in your own sweat.
 Best of all, traveling later in the year will save you from the evil monsters that personally set out to ruin your life (a.k.a. mosquitoes).
 Mosquitoes thrive at temperatures of 80°F and hotter, but they close for business once things cool below 50°F. This temperature range is perfectly compatible with the autumn months so you won’t have to deal with those blood-sucking demons.

-It’s easy to beat the crowds when there are no crowds!
+Beat the crowds because there are no crowds!

 We travel to escape the hustle and bustle of our day to day lives.
 Nature offers a peaceful respite from the demands of our jobs and a welcome distraction from our seemingly endless unread emails.
 Unfortunately, anyone who has explored during the middle of July knows that the tranquility we seek can often be interrupted by hoards of people during the warmer months.
 We’re all for sharing the outdoors, but everyone has their limits.
 This disruptive influx of people is easily avoided during the autumn months when people have wrapped up their summer vacations.